Women -- Nevada

 Found in 59 Collections and/or Records:

-Abstract Consists of eulogies read at Geneva Douglas' memorial services in Rockport, Maine and Las Vegas, Nevada.
+Abstract Pat Gottschalk was a resident of Reno, Nevada, and a friend of Geneva Douglas.
+Consists of eulogies read at Douglas' memorial services in Rockport, Maine and Las Vegas, Nevada.
+Material from 1993.

-Abstract The Geneva Douglas papers are largely composed of materials related to her participation in Soroptimist International.
+Overview The Geneva Douglas papers are largely composed of materials related to her participation in Soroptimist International.
 Smaller portions of the collection come from her professional work at the U.S. Public Health Service, the Environmental Protection Agency, and the Nevada Nuclear Waste Study Group.
 Other volunteer organizations activities are also present, including Douglas’s role as chairperson of the Governor's Advisory Committee on Volunteerism.
+Material between 1945-1993.

-Abstract Included is correspondence to Prudence, samples of her original floral watercolor greeting cards, lyrics for music she played, address book, appointment calendar which served as her diary, and obituary notices.,Also included are correspondence and photographs from her sons, Oscar and Samuel Ford.
+Abstract Prudence Moon Ford was a resident of Las Vegas and Carson City, Nevada.
+Included is correspondence to Prudence, samples of her original floral watercolor greeting cards, lyrics for music she played, address book, appointment calendar which served as her diary, and obituary notices.,Also included are correspondence and photographs from her sons, Oscar and Samuel Ford (1956-1993).

-Abstract Materials of Nevada women's organizations include bylaws, newsletters, minutes, and correspondence from the National Women's Political Caucus, Nevada and Anne Martin Chapters; Nevada League of Women Voters; Nevadans for Better Government; Reno Women's Network; and Hannah Humanitarian Award.
+Abstract Vivian Freeman was a nurse in Reno, Nevada and a member of the Nevada State Assembly from Washoe County.
+Materials of Nevada women's organizations include bylaws, newsletters, minutes, and correspondence from the National Women's Political Caucus, Nevada and Anne Martin Chapters; Nevada League of Women Voters; Nevadans for Better Government; Reno Women's Network; and Hannah Humanitarian Award.
+Material between 1972-1982.

-Abstract Autobiographical sketch of Ms. Del Haas includes a history of the community of Kingston, Nevada, Ro Ranch, and Darrough's Hot Springs, Nevada.
+Abstract Nevadan Del Haas was the owner of the Wine Glass Ranch at Round Mountain, Nevada.
+Autobiographical sketch from 1994 of Ms. Del Haas includes a history of the community of Kingston, Nevada, Ro Ranch, and Darrough's Hot Springs, Nevada.

-Abstract Includes Liliam Hickey's resume; biographical sketch from the book Hispanic profiles in Nevada history, 1829-1991, by Thomas Rodriquez and M.L.
+Abstract Includes Liliam Lujon Hickey's resume; biographical sketch from the book Hispanic profiles in Nevada history, 1829-1991, by Thomas Rodriquez and M.L.
 Miranda; and a poster featuring Nevada women.
+Created between 1991-1993.